Navigating MCP security: Key considerations and mitigation strategies for the enterprise

 Implementing operational safeguards and visibility

 To protect against misuse and ensure accountability, prompt users for confirmation before executing sensitive operations.
-Furthermore, all tool usage should be logged with detailed context These logs should enable centralized monitoring.
-In addition, enterprises should set up alerts for suspicious activities and develop incident response procedures.
+Display tool inputs clearly before triggering any server-side actions, especially those that are irreversible.
+In addition, set up alerts for suspicious activities and develop incident response procedures tailored to threats specific to the MCP.

 Ensuring supply chain integrity